persapiens/Course/HW/HW1-B.md

 * Using ansible, be able to automatically configure a server running jenkins.
 * Abide by the following constraints:

-  - Setup necessary runtime packages needed.
+  - Setup necessary runtime packages automatically.
   - Be able to setup jenkins configuration files automatically.
-  - Be able to setup a job to build [this repo](https://github.com/CSC-326/JSPDemo)
+  - Be able to automatically setup a job to build [this repo](https://github.com/CSC-326/JSPDemo)
 * Answer conceptual questions.

 ## Concepts